 The new Modlin airport looks like a shiny overturned tin can nestled in a forest in the middle of nowhere, though the architects may beg to differ.
 This is one of the biggest cheap airline hubs in Poland and RyanAir currently operates 43 connections across Europe here.

 The interior is clean, modern and well-equipped to handle international travellers with plenty of prominent signage.
-Inside the arrival and departure halls you'll find all the services you could want, including numerous ATMs (bankomat), an information desk, free wifi, two currency exchange points (kantor), a pharmacy, tour opperators (Exim Tours, Start Holidays and Ecco Holiday), shops of all shapes and sizes, two playgrounds, vending machines, a dozen restaurants (including a grill, a tapas bar, a pizza place, a bar and a wine bar) a VIP zone and eight car rental companies.
+Inside the arrival and departure halls you'll find all the services you could want, including numerous ATMs (bankomat), an information desk, free wifi, two currency exchange points (kantor),a Duty Free shop, hot and cold vending machines, a pharmacy, tour operators (Exim Tours, Start Holidays and Ecco Holiday), shops of all shapes and sizes, two playgrounds, vending machines, a dozen restaurants (including a grill, a tapas bar, a pizza place, a bar and a wine bar) a VIP zone and eight car rental companies.

 For a full range of Modlin Airport Transfer services check our our online guide.